backlineint/node-module-starter/README.md

 - `npm run prettier` - checks formatting
 - `npm run prettier:fix` - attempts to fix any formatting issues

+## Testing

+This project is configured to run [Jest](https://facebook.github.io/jest/) tests via `npm run test`.
+All new code is expected to be covered by tests and these tests will run as part of our CI process.

+Tests should be added in a `__tests__` directory adjacent to the file they are testing and the files should be named `<fileName>.test.ts`.

 ## Documentation

 Documentation is provided by [TypeDoc](https://typedoc.org/).